 The very act of dressing up for a special occasion has been around for thousands of years, regardless of the time and culture.
 A special costume emphasises a certain aspect, mood or personality and is especially associated with shamanism.
 One major characteristic in a shamanic costume is the head-dress, headband or blindfold.
 All over the world, head-dresses are used to increase concentration during meditative exercises.
 Closing your eyes to the visible world may keep you from being distracted by things of this world during trance.
 The head-dresses could also have been part of a disguise, used to trick spirits who cannot effectively attack a shaman wearing a powerful costume, or recognise the shaman without a costume.

 A shamanic costume is also used to effect the spectators, and items were added which reflected a specific worldview.
 Feathers were commonplace, usually from birds of prey, with leather thongs hanging from the sleeves symbolising wings.
-Costumes could also have images and small pieces of human or animal bone attached, as they are linked to the symbolic death and rebirth experience.
+Costumes could also have images or small pieces of bone, human or animal attached, as they are linked to the symbolic death and rebirth experience.

 It is also noted that by wearing antlers shamans can become deer, mimic their movement and behaviours and experience what it is like to be a deer.
 The Siberian Tungus shaman below is said to use antlers as his shamanic animal in trance, experiencing himself running like a deer to the otherworlds.